jeremy-rifkin/cs355-crypto-project/README.md

 #### Non-cryptographic assumptions
 1. Every party/subcontractor has some sort of unique name and knows who they're talking to.
-2. We will assume the contents of the file are not leaked.
-If it is leaked, the company has bigger problems than just this protocol being compromised.
+2. The file's contents are not leaked.

 #### What we do not cover
 - Our protocol ensures zero false positives but we do not care about false negatives.
 An adversary